-After the Flash memory erase/write function has been successfully enabled as the CFWEN bit is set high, the data to be written into the flash memory can be loaded into the write buffer.
+After the Flash memory erase/write function has been successfully enabled as the CFWEN bit is set high, the data to be written into the flash memory can be loaded into the data registers or write buffer.
 The selected flash memory page data should be erased by properly configuring the IAP control registers before the data write procedure is executed.

-The write buffer size is 32 words, known as a page, whose address is mapped to a specific flash memory page specified by the memory address bits, FA12~FA5.
-It is important to ensure that the page where the write buffer data is located is the same one which the memory address bits, FA12~FA5, specify.
+For the BS66F340C device, the block size is 256 words, whose address is specified by the memory address bits, FA11~FA8.
+For the BS66F350C/BS66F360C devices, the write buffer size is 32 or 64 words, known as a page, whose address is mapped to a specific flash memory page specified by the memory address bits, FA12~FA5 or FA13~FA6.
+It is important to ensure that the page where the write buffer data is located is the same one which the memory address bits, FA12~FA5 or FA13~FA6, specify.